IT professionals on the market

 The political risk remains the most significant deterrent for foreign engagement with Ukrainian businesses and providers.
 Eight out of ten foreigners who have decided to pursue business opportunities admit that Ukraine is difficult to do business.

 Internally, complaints persist about widespread corruption, flawed judiciary, ineffective governance, and obscure legal system.
-Indeed, Ukraine ranks 126th out of 198 countries for corruption, down by six places since 2018.
-The country also has lowered its global competitiveness index score, and scores the lowest out of the featured countries in ease of doing business.
+Indeed, Ukraine ranks 117th out of 198 countries for corruption, way behind other countries in this report.
+It also lags behind other featured countries in the global competitiveness index, and ranks the worst in terms of the ease of doing business.
 The English proficiency index in Ukraine remains below average, even though most IT professionals probably speak the language at an intermediate level.

 Many Ukrainians demonstrate pro-European sentiments, hoping for closer integration with the EU.
 They quickly adopt Western values and work ethic, seeing them as a chance to break free from the Russian sphere of influence.
 The country authorities are actively seeking reforms to crack down on informal business practices and stamp out corruption.
 However, as long as Ukraine remains entangled in a military deadlock and political unrest, significant obstacles to international business remain.